streme-fun/streme-contracts/StremeV2.md

 - lock duration (amount of time after staking, before you can unstake)
 - rewards duration (amount time over which the allocated supply will be streamed to stakers)

 To date, both deployers and holders have valued the built-in staking rewards of Streme coins.
 But staking doesn't fit every use case: in V2 you can turn off staking if you want.
 Alternatively, you can increase the lock duration to 30 days, reducing sell pressure while rewarding true holders.
 You can change the _velocity_ of streaming rewards by shortening or lengthening the flow duration: you can stream 100% of the rewards over the first few months, or stretch it out for years.
-Choose the options that owrk best your needs.
+Choose the options that work best for your needs.

 ### Staking Rewards Delegation

 When you stake Streme V2 tokens, you will have the option to delegate the streaming rewards to another wallet or contract address.
-If you excerise this option, the `stTOKENs` will remain in your wallet, but the streaming rewards will be streamed to the address you delegate.
+If you exercise this option, the `stTOKENs` will remain in your wallet, but the streaming rewards will be streamed to the address you delegate.
 As the holder of the staked tokens, you can change/remove the delegate at any time.